 Exploring International Adoption?

-Barker provides adoption home study and placement services in Maryland, Washington, DC, and Virginia for children seven years and younger.
-If you are a US citizen and reside anywhere in the United States, we can assist you with the adoption of a child through one of our international programs while you work with another agency, licensed in your state to complete your home study.
-If you live in Maryland, Washington, DC, or Virginia and wish to adopt a child from a country other than China, Colombia, India or South Korea, Barker can complete your home study and post-placement supervision.
+Barker provides adoption home study and placement services in Maryland, Virginia, and Washington, D.C. for children seven years old and younger.
+If you are a U.S. citizen and reside anywhere in the United States, we can assist you with the adoption of a child through one of our international programs while you work with another agency that is licensed in your state to complete your home study.
+If you live in Maryland, Virginia, or Washington, D.C., and wish to adopt a child from a country other than China, Colombia, India, or South Korea, Barker can complete your home study and post-placement supervision.

 Prospective adoptive parents considering an international adoption are encouraged to attend one of Barker’s general adoption information meetings to get to know our staff and the services we provide.
 Click to view Barker's Event Calendar to register for an upcoming session.
 If you do not live near or are unable to travel to the Washington, D.C., metropolitan area for the information meeting, you are always welcome to call Barker to discuss international adoption services.